Profile: Chad's Hissene Habre

 In July 2012, the International Court of Justice at The Hague ordered Senegal to either put him on trial "without delay" or extradite him to Belgium.

 A month later, Senegal and the AU signed a deal to set up a special tribunal to try the former leader.

 Mr Habre still lives in the quiet Ouakam suburb of the Senegalese capital, Dakar - guarded by two security agents - and is seen occasionally at the local mosque for Friday prayers.

-But unlike Chile's late dictator Augusto Pinochet, who died before ever being brought to trial, Mr Habre may yet face his alleged victims in court.
+But unlike Chile's late dictator Augusto Pinochet, who died before ever being brought to trial, Mr Habre now appears set to face his alleged victims in court.